What is Protein?

 - Protein Digestibility Corrected Amino Acid Score (PDCAAS) - In light of the practical difficulties associated with using each of the other methods described, the PDCAAS method has been adopted as the current internationally approved method for assessing protein quality .
 In the simplest of terms, this method of assessing protein quality takes into consideration the amino acid requirements of humans and their ability to digest protein in a food.

-How does the body use protein?
+How does the body use it?

 When we eat a meal our body digests the food before it can be absorbed into our bloodstream.
-I have written a very comprehensive post on the overall digestion process here but will touch a bit more on protein digestion in this post.
+I have written a very comprehensive post on the overall digestion process here but will touch a bit more on digestion in this post.
 Protein digestion begins in the stomach, once food has been chewed and swallowed, through the action of an enzyme called pepsin .
 This enzyme breaks the peptide bonds mentioned earlier, breaking up big proteins into smaller chains of amino acids .
 These chains then move from your stomach to your small intestine where they are broken apart to release individual amino acids and di-/tripeptides, which contain two or three amino acids, by a number of pancreatic enzymes and brush-border enzymes (trypsin, chymotrypsin, and carboxypeptidase) .
 Amino acids are transported across the wall of the small intestine into the bloodstream, which transports them throughout the body to cells that need them .
-We can only use a set amount of protein at any one time, and whatever amino acids aren’t used in the body end up being processed and eliminated from the body.
+We can only use a set amount of protein at any one time, and whatever amino acids aren't used in the body end up being processed and eliminated from the body.

 Do I need to eat/drink protein powder to consume enough protein each day?

-Let’s start by answering this question – what exactly are protein powders?
-Protein powders essentially supplement the diet with extra protein and can be useful when you are unable to get enough of it from whole food sources .
-Many protein powders purchased in the shops contain extra ingredients, including carbohydrates, fats, vitamins, minerals, stabilisers, anti-caking agents, and more.
+Let's start by answering this question - what exactly are protein powders?
+They essentially supplement the diet with extra protein and can be useful when you are unable to get enough of it from whole food sources .
+Many powders purchased in the shops contain extra ingredients, including carbohydrates, fats, vitamins, minerals, stabilisers, anti-caking agents, and more.
 Common sources or protein used in these supplements include:

 - Milk (whey)